-The offset within the program Fields area of the field.
+The offset within the program Fields area of the field if this offset is not greater than 9999 (otherwise Long program offset is used).
 Automatically set in the panel editor prior to code generation or saving the panel.
 May be calculated outside the editor by running the external code generator - see Appendix E.